Qualicum Beach: Politics and government

 Municipal government of the Town of Qualicum Beach has a council-manager form of government.
 It is headed by a mayor (who also represents Qualicum Beach on the governing board of the Regional District of Nanaimo) and a four-member council.
 These positions are filled by at-large elections every four years, as provided by British Columbia law.
 As of October 2022, the current mayor of Qualicum Beach is Teunis Westbroek.
 Voter turnout in the 2022 election was 52.53%.

 School board trustees, for representation on School District 69 Qualicum, are also elected by residents of the town, the City of Parksville and the surrounding area.
 The town funds a volunteer fire department, which serves the town and nearby rural communities.
 The town has a local ambulance station.
 The nearest full hospital is Nanaimo Regional General Hospital in Nanaimo.

-Qualicum Beach is part of the Parksville-Qualicum provincial electoral district, represented by Adam Walker of the NDP in the Legislative Assembly of British Columbia.
+Qualicum Beach is part of the Parksville-Qualicum provincial electoral district.
+Qualicum Beach is represented by Independent Adam Walker.
+Walker was dismissed from his position as a parliamentary secretary and removed from the BC NDP caucus following an internal investigation.
 Federally, Qualicum Beach, in the Courtenay—Alberni riding, is represented in the House of Commons of Canada by NDP Member of Parliament Gord Johns, who was first elected in 2015.

+Mayors

 Transportation

 Highway 19A, runs the length of the town along the shoreline of the Strait of Georgia.
 Highway 19 includes a junction with Highway 4, which runs through Cathedral Grove to Port Alberni and Tofino, Ucluelet, Bamfield and the Pacific Rim National Park Reserve on the south-west coast of the Island.
 Scenic, flight training and charter flights are offered by Qualicum Flight Center.
 The town has no marina or harbour, however, there is a boat launch for trailered boats.
 French Creek Harbour is 5 km south-east on Highway 19A.

 Via Rail's Malahat service served Qualicum Beach station from 1979 until 2011.
 In 2011, service was suspended indefinitely due to track replacement work.
 As of 2015, service has not yet resumed.